VenkataBhaskarr/TechnicalBlogs/computerNetworks.md

 1. after the router everything is based on WAN like the ISP and things like that.
 2. there are two types of WAN public and private based on cost and privacy.

+### MAN

+1. It is a metropolitan area network (MAN).
+2. A computer network that connects computers within a metropolitan area.
+3. A network that interconnects users with computer resources in a geographic area, that covered by even a LAN but smaller than the area covered by WAN.